DiscontinuedUpdate: Mizuno Wave Prophecy 8

 Regular sizing schemes were used in the making of the Mizuno Wave Prophecy 6.
 The available width for both the men and women’s versions is medium.
 It is meant for the runners who have medium sized feet.
 Its semi-curved shape mimics the natural curvature of the human foot.

-The X10 ™ is made up of durable carbon rubber.
+The X10 is made up of durable carbon rubber.
 It protects the rest of the Mizuno Wave Prophecy 6’s cushioning system from the abrasive nature of the roads.
 It doesn’t peel off or wear off easily, as well.
 It is also the one responsible for providing traction to the runner, thus ensuring confident control over the surfaces.
+This outsole unit is widely used in popular Mizuno shoes like the Wave Prophecy 8 and Wave Inspire 15.

 The SmoothRide engineering utilizes flex grooves, which allow the platform to evoke a rocking-chair-like motion when taking each step.
 Such a design smoothens the foot-strikes and energizes the toe-offs.